frctlprdx/Face-Detection/README.md

 # Face Detection
  Face Detection Using MTCNN

-This is my Computer Vision project to detect a face and I'm using MTCNN for these datasets
+This is my Computer Vision project to classified faces based on subfolder name as a label

-Any update from my colab have been updated in update branch
+I split my colab between preprocessing, making model, and validation